llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --set-symbols-visibility <filename>=<visibility>

- Reads a list of symbols from <filename> and changes their visibility to the specified value.
+ Read a list of symbols from <filename> and change their visibility to the specified value.
 Visibility values: default, internal, hidden, protected.

 .. option:: --split-dwo <dwo-file>